lreij/notes/z.md

 Finite and Infinite Games: A Vision of Life as Play and Possibility

-Change: Principles of Problem Formation and Problem Resolution

 The Millionaire Fastlane: Crack the Code to Wealth and Live Rich for a Lifetime

 Reinforcements：How to Get People to Help You